Picture: Spot the seals in the bay – St Margaret’s Hope in the winter

 Take care as there is no pavement and this could cause problems for those with mobility difficulties.
 You will see plenty of interesting sea birds, and seals at the right time of year (winter).
 About halfway, you will find an old Bothy that has served various purposes such as housing (for around 13 people), a hospital/clinic, and storage.

-A little further on, you will find two more stops on the listening tour – 6). reflections on sailing and 7). explores the Pier.
+A little further on, you will find two more stops on the listening tour – 6).
+Reflections on Sailing and 7).
+Exploring the Pier.
 They are on the second post along the front of the dock.
 Currently, they are to the left of the model lighthouse (but this may be moved).
+Alternatively, click the following to listen: Stop 6: Reflections on Sailing and Fishing and Stop 7: Exploring the Pier.

 On your return along the road, walk up the steps opposite the slipway (and next to the Bothy).
 At the top, you will see a Renaissance gateway at Smiddy Banks dating from the 1600s.
 The farmhouse was built on the site of a two-storey post-Medieval Mansion (Canmore).
 You can return to the village by walking down the farm track and picking up the road.
 If you have dogs, keep them on a lead.
 There are often lambs and sheep in the adjoining fields, and vehicles visiting the farmyard.